notus-sh/cocooned/README.md

 //= require 'cocooned'
 ```

-**This compatibility with aging Rails assets pipelines will be removed in Cocooned 3.0.**
+**This compatibility with aging Rails assets pipelines will be removed in the next major release.**

 ## Getting started